Scheduled MonumentsEnglandPoor souls' light at All Saints' Church

 Poor souls' light at All Saints' Church is a scheduled monument protected by Historic England under reference 1018447.
 View the official record →

-Poor souls' light at All Saints' Church is a medieval votive light feature associated with the church in Gloucestershire.
+Poor souls' light at All Saints' Church, Gloucestershire, is a medieval votive light fixture associated with intercessory prayer practices in the late medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018447.

 Poor souls' light at All Saints' Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018447.